What Is Zilliqa (ZIL)? | The Complete Guide to the High Throughput Blockchain

 Zilliqa has found a way to process more transactions as more nodes join the network.
 It involves re-imagining the blockchain from scratch.
 Their new model implements a hybrid consensus protocol to grow the network’s throughput with every ~600 new nodes that join.

 In theory, every 600 new nodes, Zilliqa’s throughput increases by dividing the work.
-In practice, there are issues with broadcast if the network becomes very big (over 1 million nodes).
-Still, 1 million nodes is an upper bound that we’re nowhere close to reaching.
+In practice, there are issues with broadcast if the network becomes very big (over one million nodes).
+Still, one million nodes is an upper bound that we’re nowhere close to reaching.
 As of this writing, Bitcoin has ~11,000 nodes in operation.
-Ethereum, the largest network of full nodes, has almost 25,000.

 Sharding: Dividing Work Across the Network